Paul-Browne/carl.js/README.md

 }
 ```

-and the html resource will replace the DOM element that retuned true for the test
+and the html resource will replace the DOM element that returned true for the test

 ```html
   <footer class="main-footer"></footer>